Looking for all the best fruit picking jobs in Italy?

-But if you know the right technique, it is not as hard as it sounds.
+But if you know the right technique, Italy fruit picking jobs are not as hard as it sounds.
 Check this article on unique tips on how to make grape or orange picking jobs as smooth as a breeze.

 Nevertheless, you still have to be fit.

 I am not talking about world-athlete fit, just you will feel your muscles sore at the end of the day.
 You can be ready for the job by exercising 3 times per week and building a bit of stamina before you go to the farm.